FACES TEAM

 M.E.
 SANDERS

-FACES Camp is essential to foster independence and creating memorable experiences and friendships that will last a lifetime.
-It's been heartwarming to interact with (and get to know) children and parents who are navigating this crazy life and being able to relate to my hardships and overcome various challenges.
+FACES Camp is essential for fostering independence and creating memorable experiences and friendships that will last a lifetime.
+It's been heartwarming to interact with (and get to know) children and parents who are navigating this hectic life and being able to relate to my hardships and overcome various challenges.
 I don't have all the answers, but friendships make life much easier.
 And that's why I am for camp!"